Google E-E-A-T is the recent update to the quality rater guidelines.

 Content should be detailed, up-to-date, and free from bad information.

-It’s important that authors do their research before writing to avoid using inaccurate information which could mislead readers.
+It’s important that authors do their research before writing to avoid using inaccurate information that could mislead readers.

 Remember that Google can easily recognize when content is duplicated, false, or misleading and will devalue the website accordingly.